bbranham4162/LineGraphs/README.md

 3. Figure out how to graph a line when given a function in C#

 *** Figured out how to Graph a line

++ 3 Hours I learned that by typing console.Readkey I could keep my program running until someone pressed any button to stop the program

+- learned I can create a list to hold all my values that will enter into my function

+?
+Ran into a snare where I struggled to figure out how I could enter a function as a parameter instead of an integer greatly hindering the types of functions I could create.

+?
+Tried changing my window to allow for negative functions but couldn't figure out how

+- Created VideoService Class and added functions to graph a line, graphing pixels for every value

+- Created parameter that allows for user to change the power of the function